btnguyenPersonal/classnotesS2021/coms472/problemSet4.md

 - False⊨True is true.

-- Therefore, False⊨α is always true.
+- Therefore, False⊨α is always true because α can be either False or True and the statement will still be true

 e. α⊨β if and only if the sentence (α∧¬β) is unsatisfiable.